NazakatUmrani/Real-Estate-Price-Prediction/README.md

 ## Running the Application

-To run the application, navigate to the `frontend` directory and run `npm start`.
-To run the backend, navigate to the `backend` directory and run `python app.py`.
+To run the application, navigate to the `frontend` directory and run `npm run dev`.
+To run the backend, navigate to the `backend` directory and run `python server.py`.